brendenlake/MLC/README.md

 **Episode types**

 See datasets.py for the full set of options.
 Here are a few key episode types:
-- "algebraic+biases" : For training the full BIML model on few-shot grammar induction.
-Also has a validation set.
-- "algebraic_noise" : For training BIML (algebraic only).
-Also has a validation set.
+- "algebraic+biases" : Corresponds to "BIML" in Table 4B and main results
+- "algebraic_noise" : Corresponds to "BIML (algebraic only)" in Table 4B and main results
+- "retrieve" : Correspond to "BIML (copy only)" in Table 4B and main results
 - "few_shot_gold" : For evaluating BIML and people on the same few-shot learning task.
-Validation set only.
+This episode type provides the test set only.